-This is typically the way the body reacts to the new changes in stresses its receiving from weight training.
+This is typical the as the body reacts to the new changes in stresses its receiving from the resistance.

-The increase in muscle size, however; between strength training vs bodybuilding is in no way proportional to increases in strength.
+The increase in muscle size when it comes to strength training vs bodybuilding, is in no way proportional to increases in strength.
 Quite often very small increases in size may accompany great increases in strength.

 As the muscle hypertrophy's, the fibres grow larger, rather than more numerous.
 Much of the increase in size can be accounted for by an increase in muscle sarcoplasm (fluid) in the fibre.

 The total amount of stored glycogen and other chemicals involved in ATP production also increases dramatically.
 ATP or, (adenosine triphosphate), is simply - the energy stored in the muscle needed for muscular contraction.

 As you continue further and deeper into your workout, the number and size of the myofibrils making up the muscle fibres increase.
 The ability to store more muscle sarcoplasm increases as well as your ability to generate more ATP (muscle energy food). this is the basic biochemistry for muscle growth.

 Guys naturally seem to have the mindset;